Arvind2468/face-recognition-using-C-visual-studio-2017/README.md

 In design part, drop a image box (initially will not be available in toolbox, impiort or install it (simple process!!) ) and a save button and text box where the detected face's name is inputted through text box and saved in a local folder under bin/debug called Faces.
 Create Face.txt file in the same directory.

-as this works using emgucv so copy al dlls to bin/debug folder.
+as this works using emgucv so copy al dlls and .xml file to bin/debug folder.

 For better results save each face more times with same "name"....
 (Analyze the code its simple as that)